pkrll/SwiftArgs/README.md

 }

 /**
 * 	Check if the BoolOption help (-h, --help) or version
 * 	(-v --version) was specified with the value property.
 */
 if help.value! {
-	args.printUsage()
+	var argument: Argument? = nil

+	if build.value { argument = build }
+	if test.value { argument = test }
+	if run.value { argument = run }

+	args.printUsage(argument)
 } else if version.value! {
 	print("SwiftArgsDemo v1.0")
 } else {
 	/**
 	* 	You can directly access the EnumOption's value property
 	* 	to check its value (nil if not used)...
 	*/
-	if buildType.value == BuildType.Debug {
+	if buildType.value == BuildType.debug {
 		print("Build type: Debug!")
-	} else if buildType.value == BuildType.Release {
+	} else if buildType.value == BuildType.release {
 		print("Build type: Release!")
 	}
 	/**
 	* 	... or to check which command it's associated with, use
 	* 	optional chaining to unwrap the nested arguments.
 	*/
 	if let bType = build.argument as?
 EnumOption<BuildType>, let value = bType.value {
 		switch value {
-			case BuildType.Debug:
+		case BuildType.debug:
 			print("Build type: Debug!")
-			case BuildType.Release:
+		case BuildType.release:
 			print("Build type: Release!")
 		}
 	}
-	/**
-	 * To see if a command was used, check
-	 * its value property:
-	 */

 	if build.value {
 		print("Commence building...")
 	}